 5. Chaotic: there is little structure and the parent has low authority in the home

 On the opposite side of the spectrum are parents who tend to be chaotic.
 These parents impose little structure and feel they have no control over their children.
 The challenge is that when a parent has low authority the child feels unsafe and insecure.

 ⭐ Tips for Parents: If you feel your children control you or you just don’t have the energy or interest in setting limits, then take some time to learn how you can claim some authority in the home.
 This will take time and practice, and it’s best if you get professional support to examine why this became your parenting style and get the help you need to turn it around.

 Family dynamics are a contributor to eating disorders.
 The more you can identify and understand how your family dynamics are affecting your child, the better your chances of helping them recover.
 This is hard, deep work, but it is the area in which parents can have the greatest impact.
 Parents who work on themselves and their family dynamics are more likely to create an environment that fosters recovery.

 If your child has an eating disorder, you may think they are the only one who needs help.
 But make no mistake: eating disorders impact the whole family.
-And parents can make a tremendous impact on recovery.
+Parents don’t cause eating disorders, but they do have a tremendous impact on recovery.
 So please get support to help you navigate this process.
 If at all possible, see a therapist or coach to help.